Use of Promoted Products/Services

 What is its purpose?

-The commercial as well as public sector offer thousands of products and services that considerably improve people's lives and livelihoods, such as agricultural inputs (e.g. seeds, irrigation technology), services (e.g. vaccinations provided by a veterinarian, advice on improved agronomic practices), various financial products, etc. This indicator therefore measures the extent to which the target households used a given product or service that was
+The commercial as well as public sector offer thousands of products and services that considerably improve people's lives and livelihoods, such as agricultural inputs (e.g. seeds, irrigation technology), services (e.g. vaccinations provided by a veterinarian, advice on improved agronomic practices), various financial products, etc. This indicator therefore measures the extent to which the target households used a given product or service.

 How to Collect and Analyse the Required Data